 Camille applies her background in higher education, workforce development, social work, and political science to support and train scientific community managers.
 Before joining the CSCCE she helped start up The City University of New York’s Advanced Science Research Center, where she created community and public engagement programs, organized events and professional development training, and oversaw various communications and marketing projects.
 Camille has additionally designed, delivered, and evaluated evidence-based career development programs sponsored by the US National Science Foundation and the New York City Department of Health and Mental Hygiene.
 In 2019, she participated in the CSCCE Community Engagement Fellowship Program (CEFP 2019).

 Adrienne brings a learner-centric philosophy to her work in learning design and technology, program management and evaluation, and STEM teaching and learning.
 Prior to joining CSCCE, she was a learning designer at Dartmouth College, supporting teaching and educational technology needs through consultations, thought-partnership, collaboration, and faculty development workshops.
 She also brings a background in astronomy education and outreach through past projects at the University of Arizona, including the design, development, and management of the International Year of Astronomy 2009 Second Life presence.
-At CSCCE, she is working with the rest of the training team to build out a comprehensive training program for community managers in STEM.
+At CSCCE, she is supporting the team with implementing and maintaining our learning management system.

 Trainer and Learner Liaison